amitab/atom-cscope/README.md

 or click on the Result Item for the same effect.

 ## Set it up?
-You need to generate the cscope.out file before using this package.
+You can use the existing cscope.out file, generate on your own, or generate through the widget with the lightning button.

-In your project directory run:
+To generate cscope.out manually, in your project directory run:
 ```bash
 find . -name "*.c" -o -name "*.cpp" -o -name "*.h" -o -name "*.hpp" > cscope.files
 cscope -q -R -b -i cscope.files